Cost of LivingUpdated May 2026

 Is Champaign Cheap or Expensive for Rent Prices?

-Why does rent prices cost less in Champaign? a no-frills economy that rewards practical spending and penalizes no one for being budget-conscious The midwest region's The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
+Why do rent prices cost less in Champaign? a no-frills economy that rewards practical spending and penalizes no one for being budget-conscious The midwest region's The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual., and IL's regulatory environment also play a role.
 Your budget will stretch further here than in most cities we track.

 Practical Advice for Champaign